 Our donors are very important to us.
-They keep us operating; they enable us to run the library, our high school workshops, writer visits to schools and colleges, educational events, oral history interviews and more.
+They keep us operating; they enable us to run the library, our community outreach programs, educational events, oral history interviews and more.
 Without our donors we cannot function.

 But our need for funds is ongoing.
 And we have “dream” projects that we’d like to undertake some day.
 You may have assets that can help us help writers into the future, while at the same time benefiting yourself.

-You could help provide a legacy for future generations. . .
+You can help provide a legacy for future generations. . .

 • Opening doors for young people